On the algebraic and topological structure of the set of Tur\'an densities: The local structure

 If $\mathcal{F}$ is family of $r$-graphs and $F$ is any $r$-graph, we say $F$ is \textit{valid with respect to (w.r.t) $\mathcal{F}$} if $\pi(\mathcal{F} \cup \{F\}) < \pi(\mathcal{F})$ or $\lambda(F) = \pi(\mathcal{F}) = 0$ (the point of this last condition is that we want the $1$-vertex graph to be valid w.r.t. any family of $r$-graphs).
 Otherwise we call $F$ \textit{invalid w.r.t. $\mathcal{F}$}.
 We say $F$ is \textit{minimal invalid w.r.t. $\mathcal{F}$} if $F$ is not valid, but for any $x \in V(F)$, the $r$-graph $F \setminus x$ is valid.
 Note that any invalid $r$-graph contains at least one edge.
 Moreover the empty graph is valid w.r.t. $\mathcal{F}$ for any family of $r$-graphs $\mathcal{F}$.

 One particular example the reader should keep in mind is the family $\mathcal{F} = \{I_{r-1}\}$, where $I_{r-1}$ is the $r$-graph consisting of $r-1$ isolated vertices.
 By our definition $I_{r-1}$ is valid w.r.t. $\mathcal{F}$.
 To complicate matters further, any $I_{r-1}$-free $r$-graph has a bounded number of vertices and hence there is no sequence of extremal graphs with size tending to infinity.
-Later on we will explicitly forbid working with such families, but for now they will do as well.
+Later on we will show that we can avoid working with such families, but we will allow them for now.

 Now suppose two families of $r$-graphs $\mathcal{F}_\alpha$ and $\mathcal{F}_\beta$ are given.
 Let $F$ be any $r$-graph.
 A partition of $V(F)$ into $C_1$ and $C_2$ is denoted by $(C_1, C_2)$, and we identify $C_1$ with the $r$-graph $F[C_1]$, and similarly $C_2$ with the $r$-graph $F[C_2]$.
 We allow $C_1$ or $C_2$ to be empty.
 A partition $(C_1, C_2)$ is called \textit{valid w.r.t $\mathcal{F}_\alpha$ and $\mathcal{F}_\beta$} if $C_1$ is valid w.r.t. $\mathcal{F}_\alpha$ and $C_2$ is valid w.r.t. $\mathcal{F}_\beta$.